patunki/robot1/README.md

 ## A simple robot

 A simple "autonomous" robot that uses the HC-SR04 to navigate and plays some music.
 Made in a big hurry so it has a few flaws.
-For example random() doesn't seem to work often just assumes that distance is 0.
+For example random() doesn't seem to work and often just assumes that distance is 0.

 ## Components